polius/meteornext-docs/docs/guides/deployments.md

 ```

 :::tip
-If you want to execute a query that contains an argument and you also want to add the character `%` in some part of the query, since Python detects the `%` value as another parameter, to prevent this behaviour add two `%` instead of one.
+If you want to execute a query that contains an argument, and you also want to add the character `%` in some part of the query, since Python detects the `%` value as another parameter, to prevent this behaviour add two `%` instead of one.

-The following example is getting all the employees with a salary of 1000 that their name starts with the letter a.
+The following example is getting all the employees with a salary of 1000 that their name starts with the letter "a".

 ```python
 def __init__(self):